AFL Women's: Salary

-The current collective bargaining agreement, in place until the end of the 2022 season, has total player payments per club of $576,240 in 2020 and $717,122 in 2022.
+Player salaries are determined by collective bargaining agreement with each club's total payments being determined by a salary cap.
+A significant gender pay gap exists between AFL and the AFLW, with the average wage in the women's league being only 16% of that in the men's league as of 2023.

 Players are split into four tiers as follows:

 Rules

 The rules are mostly the same as those used in the AFL, with a few exceptions: